 Why is morale important for business management?

 Employees who believe that their management is making the right call and who believe that their organization is contributing to a laudable end will however be willing to keep on making this sacrifice and thus help advance the organization’s cause.

 Morale is important in the long-run, and it is particularly necessary for people to apply themselves to the slow, boring and grinding tasks (e.g., administration and paperwork in general) that most of us regret, but which are to some degree inevitable and essential for organizations to move forward.

 Why is cohesion important for businesses management?

 Cohesion on the other hand, is particularly important in times of crisis.
-While in normal periods, highly cohesive teams deliver better results and usually have greater degrees of psychological security, it is during stressful periods in which undue pressure and anxiety rear their ugly heads that cohesive teams will keep on performing past the limit of individual endurance because no one wants to let their team mates down.
+While in normal periods, highly cohesive teams deliver better results and usually have greater degrees of psychological security (which for example has an impact on how successful it can leverage open innovation), it is during stressful periods in which undue pressure and anxiety rear their ugly heads that cohesive teams will keep on performing past the limit of individual endurance because no one wants to let their team mates down.

 Cohesion thus strengthens organizational resilience and can be a real source of competitive advantage.
 If you are writing an important funding proposal while everyone is under a lot of stress, organization with high cohesion are far more likely to deliver outstanding results than organizations with low cohesion.

 The correlation between Cohesion and Morale in organizations

 High morale and high cohesion are usually correlated, as both are hallmarks of successful organizations.
 The same can be said for low morale and low cohesion, as these are typical for underperforming organizations.
 This is particularly true in organizations that have been underperforming for a while, as cohesion takes longer to decrease than morale.